Whether it’s from drought or lack of access, more than a billion people around the world don’t have enough clean water

-Acute drought conditions and dwindling natural water resources are focusing more attention on what continues to be a worldwide problem: a lack of access to fresh, potable water for drinking and sanitation.
+Acute drought conditions and dwindling natural water resources are focusing more attention on what continues to be a worldwide problem: a lack of access to fresh, potable water.

 Water scarcity can be defined as a lack of sufficient water, or not having access to safe water supplies.

-Clean, potable water is an essential ingredient of a healthy human life, but 1.2 billion people lack access to water according to recent estimates from the International Water Management Institute cited in The World’s Water: Volume 8, edited by Peter H. Gleick.
-By 2025, two-thirds of the world’s population may be facing water shortages, according to World Wildlife Fund.
+Clean water is an essential ingredient of a healthy human life, but 1.2 billion people lack access to water, according to recent estimates from the International Water Management Institute cited in The World’s Water: Volume 8, edited by Peter H. Gleick.
+By 2025, two-thirds of the world’s population may be facing water shortages, according to the World Wildlife Federation.
 Available freshwater supplies worldwide continue to dwindle.
-By 2030, water demand is forecast to increase by 40 percent, according to Even Kuross, a management consultant based in Oslo, writing in Fair Observer.
+By 2030, water demand is forecast to increase by 40%, according to Even Kuross, a management consultant based in Oslo, writing in Fair Observer.
 The world population is expected to reach 9 billion, placing pressure on water supplies.

 Physical Water Scarcity

 Physical water scarcity occurs when there isn’t enough water to meet demand.
 Roughly 20% of the world’s population now lives in physical water scarcity, which The World’s Water: Volume 8 defines as areas in which water withdrawals exceed 75% of river flows.
 Another 500 million live in areas “approaching physical scarcity.”
 This could be the result of dry or arid local conditions, but distribution also plays a role.
 The Water Project points out the Colorado River basin as a prime example “of a seemingly abundant source of water being overused and over managed, leading to very serious physical water scarcity downstream.”

 There is another equally challenging source of water scarcity: economic factors.
 The Water Project explains: